 Surfshark is my top budget choice.
 It’s newer than others on this list but has made its mark as a highly-secure and high-performing VPN.
 It’s based in the British Virgin Islands and maintains no logs whatsoever.
 This provider keeps your information safe with 256-bit AES encryption, SHA512 authentication, perfect forward secrecy, a kill switch on all apps, and protection against DNS, WebRTC, and IPv6 leaks.
 Additional features include a split tunneling option called Whitelister and an adblocker dubbed CleanWeb.

 Surfshark operates a growing network of more than 3,200 servers in 65 countries.
 Notably, users seem to have luck using the service in China.
-Surfshark is great at unblocking streaming platforms and I’ve used it to access multiple Netflix libraries (including US and UK), Hulu, Amazon Prime Video, and BBC iPlayer.
+Surfshark is great for secure streaming; I’ve used it to access multiple Netflix libraries (including US and UK), Hulu, Amazon Prime Video, and BBC iPlayer.

-Desktop apps can be downloaded for Windows and MacOS, and mobile apps are available for Android and iOS.
+Desktop apps can be downloaded for Windows, Linux, and MacOS.
+Meanwhile, mobile apps are available for Android and iOS.
 You can connect an unlimited number of devices under one plan.
 If you run into issues, live-chat customer support is always available.

 - Offers a ton of security features